-The Centre for Nuclear and Radiation Physics (CNRP) has a record of research into issues of environmental radioactivity that extends over a period of more than thirty years.
+Our Department of Physics has a record of research into issues of environmental radioactivity that extends over a period of more than thirty years.

-These interests have lead to the recent establishment of a purpose built environmental radiation laboratory, most notably containing four lead-shielded hyperpure Ge gamma spectroscopy systems.
+These interests led to the establishment of a purpose built environmental radiation laboratory, most notably containing four lead-shielded hyper pure Ge gamma spectroscopy systems.

-Please contact Prof Regan for further information about environmental radioactivity research at Surrey.
+Please contact Prof Patrick Regan for further information about environmental radioactivity research at Surrey.

 We work across three other research areas here in the Radiation and Medical Physics Group.